-Fad diets seem to pop up like dandelions in the spring.
+Fad diets seem to pop up like dandelions in spring.
 Everywhere.

 Many people fall for these diets, which make dubious claims that the dieter will burn fat and lose weight quickly, often without the proper nutrition or exercise required for long-term fitness.

-Kristi Veltkamp, a Spectrum Health registered dietitian, shares that there is no quick fix to any weight-loss journey.
-Research shows 95 percent of all diets fail.
+Kristi Veltkamp, a Spectrum Health registered dietitian, says there is no quick fix to any weight-loss journey, noting that research shows 95 percent of diets fail.

 “You may lose weight fast or see others losing, but most diets are not sustainable and you end up gaining back more than you lost,” Veltkamp said.
 “Find something that you can do long term and start with small achievable goals.
 And be sure to get moving.”